mana-z/bashtest/README.md

 # bUnit

 An xUnit-like testing framework for Bash 5.
-Suitable for testing bash scripts or doing upper-level tests for any other language and is capable of emitting xUnit XML files.
+Suitable for testing bash scripts or doing upper-level tests for arbitrary executables and is capable of emitting xUnit XML files.

 ## Dependencies